Benjamin Salisbury: Early life and education

+In 2000, he was an intern for House minority leader Richard Gephardt.

+Career

 An accomplished dancer, Salisbury would often treat The Nanny studio audiences to improvisational routines when the cameras were not rolling.

-Salisbury also played Martin Short's son in the 1992 film Captain Ron, and appeared in D3: The Mighty Ducks (1996) as the sports announcer.

-Benjamin played the voice of Tin Boy on The Oz Kids in 1996.

-Salisbury was a contestant on Jeopardy! where he competed in a very special Teen Celebrity Jeopardy! against Kirsten Dunst and Joseph Gordon-Levitt.
-Salisbury won with $1 but received $15,000 for his charity, while Dunst and Levitt each received $10,000 for theirs.
+Most of Salisbury's career was on The Nanny from 1993 to 1999.
+In 1996, he won best actor in a comedy series at the Young Artist Awards.

-He appeared in the 2004 reunion of the sitcom The Nanny titled The Nanny Reunion: A Nosh to Remember with Fran Drescher, Renée Taylor, Rachel Chagall and others from The Nanny cast.
+Salisbury played Martin Short's son in the 1992 film Captain Ron, and appeared in D3: The Mighty Ducks (1996) as the sports announcer.
+Salisbury voiced the role of Tin Boy on The Oz Kids in 1996, and appeared in the 2004 reunion of the sitcom The Nanny titled The Nanny Reunion: A Nosh to Remember with Fran Drescher, Renée Taylor, Rachel Chagall and others from The Nanny cast.
 In 2005, he had a minor role as a train expert on the episode "Sabotage" of the series Numb3rs.
 In August 2006, Salisbury was featured in Domino's Pizza commercials featuring Fudge-ums, Domino's then-new mini-brownies.

-As of February 2017, Salisbury is working at Universal Studios Hollywood as the Director of Operations for the park.
+In 2000, he worked as the events coordinator for Slapshot the Eagle, the Washington Capitals team mascot.
+As of 2022, Salisbury is working at Universal Studios Hollywood as the director of operations for the park.

+Personal life

-Salisbury has been married to his wife Kelly Murkey since 2006.
-Salisbury has 3 children.
-Daughter born in 2008, and 2 sons born in 2013 and 2016.
+Salisbury married his wife Kelly Murkey in 2006.
+He has three children.

+Salisbury was a contestant on Jeopardy!, where he competed in an episode of Teen Celebrity Jeopardy! against Kirsten Dunst and Joseph Gordon-Levitt.
+Salisbury won with $1, making him one of only three contestants to win with just $1.